tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 `Notes for Hasklers`:

-1. I know I'm using way too many parentesis when I should just use `$`, but I'm trying to make the code readable for people who are new to haskell.
+1. I know I'm using way too many parentheses when I should just use `$`, but I'm trying to make the code readable for people who are new to Haskell.

 2. There's probably some obscure Monad or functional programming technique that would have simplified the code.
 Please check the git repo and make a pull request or raise an issue.
-You can also just message me on Instagram or Twitter, I'd love to talk about haskell and functional programming.
+You can also just message me on Instagram or Twitter, I'd love to talk about Haskell and functional programming.